What do chemists do?

 What do Southwestern chemistry graduates do?

-Listed below are examples of what recent Southwestern graduates in either chemistry or biochemistry degrees have done.
+Below are examples of what recent Southwestern graduates with chemistry and biochemistry degrees have done.

 * University of Kansas Medical School